 Faculty and staff across the University are working together to ensure students’ learning experiences meet the academic rigor associated with residential learning experiences.
-Teaching Fellows should focus on the following recommendations and considerations for the fall 2020 semester:
+Teaching Fellows should focus on the following recommendations and considerations for the academic year:

 What counts as participation in lectures and sections?

 What format should students use for assignments?

 How should students submit assignments?

 How can students contact you with questions or concerns?